biglocalnews/tile-tools/tile_tools/tilebelt/README.md

 The original library has benchmarks that I haven't included here.
 Presumably performance characteristics are similar.
-There are some minor implementation details that I've changed.
+There are only some minor implementation details that I've changed.